Catholic Schoolhouse Tour 2: Week 18

 History

 • Create your own (Fill in your family name here) Code.
-You know your family has it’s own set of rules for peacefulness and order in your household.
+You know your family has its own set of rules for peacefulness and order in your household.
 Grab a posterboard or big sheet of paper, and brainstorm as a family the rules you have.
-Many of them are probably universal (no hitting, biting or kicking each other), but there may be some that are specific to your own family (take your shoes off before coming inside, or no toys allowed in Dad’s office).
+Many of them are probably universal (no hitting, biting, or kicking each other), but there may be some that are specific to your own family (take your shoes off before coming inside, or no toys allowed in Dad’s office).
 Post them on the fridge or somewhere where everyone can see them.

 • The Byzantine architecture included a large dome, usually central to the church.
 Often the dome would have windows at the base, also known as clerestory (using windows at a high level to allow light in).
 Use the printable below to create your own Byzantine Dome with arched windows.